brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Benchmarks
 ------

-Flags are tested with the Benchmark.py script.
+Flags are tested with Benchmark.py script.
 See [Benchmarks.md](https://github.com/brucethemoose/Minecraft-Performance-Flags-Benchmarks/blob/main/Benchmarks.md).

 GraalVM EE has a consistent 20% chunkgen speedup over OpenJDK 17, see the `Benchmarks` folder.